 see: Ian Kennedy Martin, ‘Regan’, Armchair Theatre, 1974

-In the late 1960s there was the Dead, the Airplane and the Addiction.
+In the late 1960s there were the Dead, the Airplane and the Addiction.
 And if Midnight Addiction aren’t quite as familiar a name as the first two, they were the third biggest-selling British band ever, with their blues-based prog rock, best known for their songs ‘Hard Times’ and the anthemic ‘Counter Culture Blues’.

 The main man was Richie Maguire (David Hayman) on drums and vocals, with his brother Mack (Hilton McRae) on bass, and Franco (Anthony Higgins) on guitar.
 And, of course, there was legendary singer Esme Ford (Joanna Lumley), all top hat and no bra, who disappeared in 1974, believed drowned in Grenada.